JabRef/jabref/docs/decisions/0039-template-engine.md

 * Good, because supports plain text templating.
 * Good, because it is possible to use `String` as a template.
-* Good, because it has simple syntax.
+* Good, because it has simple syntax and it is designed for simple template workflows.
+* Good, because it has a stable syntax ([source](https://stackoverflow.com/a/1984458/10037342)).
 * Bad, because it is in maintenance mode.

 ### Apache FreeMarker